lubuntu-team/manual/source/3/3.2/3.2.8/keyboard_and_mouse.rst

 .. image:: input-cursor.png

 The :guilabel:`Keyboard` tab has settings for changing keyboard settings.
-If you want to change how quickly it takes to repeat a keyboard shortcut move the slider to the right on the repeat delay to take longer to repeat key presses or to the left to decrease the time it takes to repeat.
-The repeat interval is how quickly after the repeat delay the held down key will repeat itself which moving to the right will make it take longer to increase while to the left will make it take a short time to repeat itself.
+If you want to change how quickly it takes to repeat a keyboard shortcut move the slider to the right on the :guilabel:`repeat delay` to take longer to repeat key presses or to the left to decrease the time it takes to repeat.
+The :guilabel:`repeat interval` is how quickly after the repeat delay the held down key will repeat itself which moving to the right will make it take longer to increase while to the left will make it take a short time to repeat itself.
 The turn on numlock after login will make it like numlock is set on login on your computer.

 .. image:: keyboard-settings-tab.png